PaulKovalov/information-theory/README.md

 ## Huffman coding

-Compile program with
+Implementation of the Huffman code for data compression https://en.wikipedia.org/wiki/Huffman_coding Compile program with
 `g++ huffman.cpp -o huffman -std=c++11 -O3`

-To encode a file, run a program with
+To encode a file, run the binary with
 `./huffman e <number of symbols per word> <input file>`

 Number of symbols per word denotes the size of chunk, which will be used as an encoding unit.
 For example,